marcelpetrick/DevNotes/BeenThereSeenThat/20230918_Data_Science_on_AWS_Generative_AI_Dynamic_RAG_with_short_term_memory_Detecting_AI_Generated_Text/README.md

 # todays talk: `Dynamic RAG with short-term memory + Detecting AI-Generated Text`

-* host: Chris Fegley, Antje Barth
+* host: Chris Fregly, Antje Barth
   * also writing a new book: `generative AI on AWS` - can be preordered as well
 * speakers:
   * Vasily Vasinov